Skip to main content

 Serializers

-Verifier supports a broad range of serializers, matching the serializers supported by our C++ libraries when generating a CSI:
+Verifier supports a broad range of serializers, including:

 • CSV